Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Current WT Poomsae Competition Rules will apply throughout the competition, except where alterations have occurred in the information package.

-All poomsae referees, team managers & coaches should attend the rules & team meetings being held via zoom on Thursday 5 June.
+All poomsae referees, team managers & coaches should attend the rules & team meetings being held via zoom on Thursday 21 May.
 Any competition alterations will be issued at this time.

 Uncontested poomsae players/pairs/teams must complete their respective Poomsae patterns, as per competition rules.
 As they placed first in their division, the player/pair/team will receive their medal(s) for winning their division.

-PAIRS OR TEAMS - BLACK BELT DIVISIONS
+PAIRS OR TEAMS - WT BLACK BELT DIVISION 1

 Pairs MUST be of mixed gender (male and female).